elmendezz/QuickSwitch/README.md

 - You can see the logs!
 - lightweight app

 ##### The app is included within the zip file.
-I have also provided the APK separately, in case you only want to install the app without removing your current module.
+I have also provided the apk separately, in case you only want to install the app without removing your current module.

 # This module will only support the WebUI version and My App.
 If Autor (of the original fork) updates the module, I will bring you an update as soon as possible.
 # QuickSwitch fork